• My sketches are now being posted to my sister site,

 10×8″, Gouache on Stonehenge (archival, 100% rag paper)

 $200.00 plus $10 shipping and insurance within the Continental United States.
+For local sales, shipping charge will be allocated to NYS Sales Tax.
 Please email me at JamieWG@aol.com for International purchases or with any questions.

 My husband and I were in Woodstock, New York last weekend, and stopped at a flea market behind an old church.
 I found this charming Mexican vase there for a dollar!
 It seemed like the perfect thing for the wild daisies I picked.